 The BPR was adopted on 22nd May 2012, and entered into force on 1st September 2013.
 This regulation repealed and replaced the Biocidal Products Directive 98/8/EC (BPD), and introduced a range of changes.
 The European Chemicals Agency (ECHA) is responsible for administrative duties under the European biocides legislation and more detailed information can be found on the ECHA website.

-Euro Chlor is involved in monitoring the BPR and advocating for its correct, scientific implementation on behalf of its members.
-Given the importance of chlorinated biocides in disinfecting water, we closely monitor the most recent health science related to swimming pool disinfection (such as the link between swimming and childhood asthma).
+Euro Chlor follows the progress of this regulation as it relates to the chlorinated biocides (such as chlorine, sodium hypochlorite and calcium hypochlorite).
+Given the importance of chlorinated biocides in disinfecting water, we closely monitor the most recent health science related to swimming pool disinfection (such as any link between swimming and childhood asthma).